Skip to main content

 6. Fry in batches until all the tortillas are crispy, hot, tortilla chips!

 The key to perfect tortillas chips is to cook them in very hot oil.
 Peanut oil is always a winner with its very high smoking point.
 Be sure to add your tortilla in small batches.
 You want to avoid cooling down the oil too much.
 Adding too many tortillas will cause them to cook more slowly and that makes them soggy.
 Immediately after removing the hot chips from the oil I like to let them drip excess oil for about 5 seconds then I dust them with seasoned salt.
-I prefer Lowries Seasoned Salt.
+I prefer Lowries Seasoned Salt or Garlic salt.
 Salting while the tortillas are still cooling allows the salt to stick.
 After salting I like to shake the bowl the tortillas are cooling so that they don’t get over salted.

 Discover more from Belize News Post